 - To put into context the current refugee crisis in order to intelligently advocate for these vulnerable populations.

 - To make our voices heard for justice for immigrants and refugees.

 Our action group welcomes everyone interested in supporting immigrants and refugees, whatever level of involvement they prefer.
 We will help you find a way to make your voice heard by writing a postcard to your elected representatives, including you in a potluck with refugees, or we can help you connect with a local group that can use your skills as a volunteer.
-Please contact one of the co-leaders to see how you can be part of our work.
+Please contact one of the co-leaders to see how you can be part of our work together.